-This section is based on the materials of the national content of the localized Climate Box toolkits developed by Armenia, Belarus and Kazakhstan suggesting examples how climate change affects different countries, national approaches to solving the climate change problem, including adaptation measures and measures to reduce greenhouse gas emissions.
+This section is based on locally developed materials by some of the participating countries - Armenia, Belarus and Kazakhstan - in the Climate Box program suggesting examples of how climate change affects the countries, national approaches to solving the climate change problem, including adaptation and mitigation measures.
 These materials can serve as guidance for the development of localized toolkits in other countries.
-In this section of the Module, each country can use its own national content and materials.
+In this section of the Module, each country can use its own materials.